preethi02785/Network_Security_Quiz_Bot/README.md

 * User-friendly interfaces and accessibility features could be implemented to make the quiz bot more inclusive and widely accessible.
 * Potential enhancements could include expanding the question database.

-## Step-by-step Instructions for Executions
+## STEP-BY-STEP INSTRUCTIONS FOR EXECUTION
 * Step-1:
 Ensure that the Openai API key is Active.
 * Step-2: